Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 ## Assigning roles and responsibilities

 Early on in a project you may start to generally assign roles in your data management plan.
 Remember if you submitted a DMP, you are often required to state who will be responsible for activities such as data integrity and security.
 Then, once your project is funded and you start to have a better idea of your goals and your budget, you can flesh out the details of your roles.
 During the planning phase, using tools such as your planning checklists will help you think through more specific responsibilities and tasks associated with each role.
-When assigning roles and responsibilities, there are several factors to consider [@valentine_best_nodate].
+When assigning roles and responsibilities, there are several factors to consider [@valentine_best_2011].

 1. Required skillset